-Father Crowley Vista is a 1.2 mile lightly trafficked out and back trail located near Independence, CA that offers scenic views and is good for all skill levels.
+Father Crowley Vista is a 1.2 mile lightly trafficked out and back trail located near Independence, California that offers scenic views and is good for all skill levels.
 The trail is primarily used for hiking and off road driving and is accessible year-round.

 off road driving

 Father Crowley Vista is an easy one mile RT out and back dirt road trail to a vista overlooking a salt valley on Hwy 190 just within Death Valley National Park.
 A landscape of dark lava flows and volcanic cinders abruptly gives way to the gash of Rainbow Canyon below this viewpoint.
 Walk the dirt track east of the parking lot for a grand overlook of northern Panamint Valley.
 Named after Father John Crowley, Padre of the desert 1891 - 1940, Father Crowley Vista looks toward Towne Pass, which at 5000 feet takes you into Stovepipe Wells and Death Valley's Mesquite Sand Dunes area.